Praseetha-KR/tax-regimes/README.md

 # Tax Regimes Comparison

-Compares Indian Tax regimes and suggest which one has the lowest tax.
+Compares Indian Tax regimes of 2019 & 2020 and suggest which one has the lowest tax.

-Supported years are

 ### Sample Usage